What Is Premature Ejaculation?

 When to Seek Help from a Doctor for Premature Ejaculation?

-You can seek help from a doctor for premature ejaculation:
+Men need to seek help from a doctor for premature ejaculation:

 • When PE has occurred many times to cause relationship problems.

-• When PE makes you feel self-conscious.
+• When PE makes them feel self-conscious.

 How to Manage Premature Ejaculation?

 Premature ejaculation (rapid climax within seconds) is common.
 It is natural in people with an overly sensitive penis, but it is distressing and disappointing for the couple.
-To overcome the problem naturally, one needs to understand how exactly it happens and learn how to stop it.
-It is somewhat like learning control on urination or on passing stools.
-This we all have learned in our childhood.
+To overcome the problem naturally, one must understand how it happens and learn how to stop it.
+It is somewhat like learning control over urination or passing stools.
 Similarly, one can learn control over ejaculation with a few weeks of practice.
+To gain ejaculatory control, follow the instructions mentioned:

 • Learn to indulge in foreplay.